 Get a loo which uses less water

-Save water with your shower
+Waste less water in your bathroom: save water with your shower

 In the same way many showerheads now come with aerators, you can buy taps with them too, so ask your bathroom designer about those.